Quality physical therapy care across federal medical facilities

 All the News, Events, & Awards from FPTS

-The FPTS Board and Programming Committee are working on some great opportunties for Section Members at CSM2017.
-Learn, connect, collaborate with us in Anaheim.
+The FPTS Board and Programming Committee are working on some great opportunties for Section Members at CSM 2019.
+Learn, connect, collaborate with us in the capital city.

 Awards, useful links, collaboration opportunities.